-In February 2017, the FASB issued Accounting Standards Update ("ASU") No. 2017-05, Other Income-Gains and Losses from the Derecognition of Nonfinancial Assets (Subtopic 610-20).
+In February 2017, the FASB issued ASU No. 2017-05, Other Income-Gains and Losses from the Derecognition of Nonfinancial

+Assets (Subtopic 610-20).
 ASU 2017-05 will clarify the scope of Subtopic 610-20 and add guidance for partial sales of nonfinancial assets.
-The amendments define the term in substance nonfinancial assets, and clarify that a nonfinancial asset within the scope may include nonfinancial assets transferred within a legal entity to a counterparty, in part, as a financial asset promised to a counterparty in a contract.
+The amendments define the term in substance nonfinancial assets and clarify that a nonfinancial asset within the scope may include nonfinancial assets transferred within a legal entity to a counterparty, in part, as a financial asset promised to a counterparty in a contract.
 Additionally, the amendments in ASU clarify that an entity should identify each distinct nonfinancial asset or in substance nonfinancial assets and allocate consideration to each distinct asset.
-The amendments should be applied either retrospectively to each period presented or with a modified retrospective approach.
-ASU 2017-05 is effective for the Company on January 1, 2018 and the Company is required to apply the amendment at the same time that it applies the amendments in 2014-09.
-Early adoption is permitted but only as of annual reporting period beginning after December 15, 2016.
-Management is evaluating the effect that this guidance will have on the consolidated financial statements and related disclosures.
+The amendments should be applied either on retrospectively to each period presented or with a modified retrospective approach.
+ASU 2017-05 is effective for the Company on January 1, 2018 and the Company is required to apply the amendment at the same time that is applies the amendments in 2014-09.
+Management has evaluated the effect that this guidance will have and concluded that the impact on the consolidated financial statements and related disclosures will not be material upon adoption on January 1, 2018.